mmmorris1975/aws-secrets-sync/README.md

 The Secrets Manager service implements 2 distinct API methods, one to create the Secret resource (which contains metadata about the secret, including the Secret name and KMS key to encrypt with), and the other to define the Secret's value.
 This tool assumes that the Secret resource is already defined, and will not create new ones if it finds a key in the supplied JSON data that does not exist in the AWS service.
-This means it is important that the name of the Secret in AWS and the name of the key in the JSON match, in order to update the value.
+Therefore it is important that the name of the Secret in AWS and the name of the key in the JSON match, in order to update the value.
 Since the KMS key is also defined as part of the Secret resource, it is not necessary to specify a KMS key when using this tool.
 (It will be rightly ignored if you do supply one, however)